dental health

 5: bacterial balance in your oral microbiome

 Millions and billions of bacteria exist in your mouth and gut, and your body is always striving to maintain a healthy balance between the “good” and “bad” bacteria that exist in these microbiomes.
-The bacteria balance in your mouth directly affects the balance in your gut (as your mouth is the window to your gut), giving it a crucial role in your overall gut health.
+The bacterial balance in your mouth directly affects the balance in your gut (as your mouth is the window to your gut), giving it a crucial role in your overall gut health.

 All that to say, maintaining a healthy bacterial balance in your mouth and gut can have immense positive impacts on your mental health and oral health.
 Let’s finish with a few of our favorite ways to achieve and maintain that healthy balance!